kimhendrickx/curstatCI/cran-comments.md

 #ComputeConfIntervals 8.25   0.02     8.3
 ```

-## Downstream Dependencies
+## Reverse Dependencies

-There are currently no downstream dependencies for this package
+This is a new release, so there are no reverse dependencies.